 A live review for The Vine.
-Excerpt below.
+The full review appears below.

 Roger Waters – ‘The Wall’ Live

 If rock music is, at its heart, a mad combination of theatre, escapism and expression, then The Wall Live must be the warped apex of what rock music was designed for.
 It has to be said that this is an absurd concept: a band playing the entirety of an album released 32 years ago, while a 12-metre-high white wall is constructed between musicians and audience.
 It is the product of a brilliant imagination and a breathtaking commitment to realising an absurd concept, night after night, in a series of far-flung countries over the last 18 months.
 To think that one man envisioned all of this, notebook in hand, is incredible.
 The logistics of this tour and stage coordination alone is enough to make my head spin.

 Tonight marks the 125th time that this show has been performed since its debut in September 2010.
 It is a spectacle; an event.
 Something to get dressed up for; in your best Pink Floyd t-shirt, if the majority of the crowd can be used as a measure.
 Shortly before the show starts, when everyone’s settled in their seats, a disembodied voice instructs us to turn off the flash on our cameras, as “all you’ll see is white bricks” in the captured image.
 And that it’ll mess with their projections.
 A lonely horn plays over the PA in a darkened room.
 It feels like misdirection.
 We’re looking around, into the abyss, wondering what’s going to happen.